 The slowest (and cheapest) is to take a bus from Bangkok to Chumphon and then take the ferry from there.
 It takes about 9 to 11 hours.
 You can purchase the tickets in one of the many small travel agencies.
 All inclusive packages Bus + Boat or Train + Boat transfer are available in Bangkok, the well known company is Lomprayah (approximately 1,000-1,200 Baht).

 I had such a wonderful time in this beautiful island.
-I rent a motor bike to go around and observe the island, I went snorkeling (decided not to take a scuba diving lesson yet) and I saw a lot of beautiful fish and shallow-water corals.
-I also really enjoyed kayaking.
-Needless to say I spent some quiet time listening to the waves and watching the sunset.
+I rented a motor bike to go around and observe the island.
+I enjoyed snorkelling and saw a lot of beautiful fish and shallow-water corals.
+I also had a good time kayaking near my resort in Haad Tien.
+Spending some quiet time listening to the waves and watching the sunset was one of the things I appreciated during this trip.

 My personal observation was it was very difficult to get authentic Thai food in Koh Tao, since most restaurants are catering for tourists.
 If you are a traveler who is used to enjoying good Thai food in the mainland you might get disappointed, but that did not disturb me much when there were so many other amazing things around.